aws-samples/aws-data-exports-setup/README.md

 ## Convert CUR1 query to CUR2.0 with Amazon Bedrock

-This repository provides ready to use command line tool to transform your Legacy CUR queries to CUR2.0 format using Amazon Bedrock.
+This repository provides a ready to use command line tool `query-converter`.
+You can use it to transform your Legacy CUR queries to CUR2.0 format using Amazon Bedrock.
+This tool uses 'claude-3-sonnet' model extended with additional awareness about the specifics of CUR1 to CUR2.0 transformation.

 ![Demo](images/query-converter.gif)